UTA-ACL2/Barkopedia/README.md

 Each task will accept up to 20 participating teams.
 Each team may compete in multiple tasks, and may submit multiple entries to each task.

+Top-performing teams on the Leaderboard will be invited to **present their solutions** and receive a certificate at IJCAI 2025.
 <!-- ## 🥇 Detailed Leaderboard
 [Public Leaderboard](https://safe-challenge-leaderboard-public.hf.space)
 <iframe